 Why did Anthropic report Fable 5’s FrontierCode score at medium effort?

 Reporting at medium effort is a cost-positioning signal.
 If Fable 5 matches or beats Opus 4.8’s Diamond score at medium effort, Anthropic can claim comparable results at lower token cost than competitors running at higher effort.
 This framing sidesteps what Opus 4.8 or GPT-5.5 would score at the same medium effort level, since those rows are not on the leaderboard.
-The medium qualifier also means Fable 5’s actual ceiling on FrontierCode Diamond is unknown: it could be higher, or the curve could be flat above medium.
+[Updated June 2026] The BenchLM leaderboard now records Fable 5 at 29.3% on Diamond [BenchLM], which is more than double Opus 4.8’s 13.4%.
+Whether that 29.3% was achieved at medium effort or a higher setting remains unspecified in published reports, so the effort-level confound the article flagged originally still applies.

 What happens when a benchmark saturates the way SWE-Bench Verified has?

 When a benchmark saturates, it stops differentiating between top models: every frontier system looks roughly equivalent, and the benchmark can no longer detect regressions or improvements in the capabilities it was built to measure.
-FrontierCode was designed in direct response to SWE-Bench’s saturation, and its Diamond tier, where no model exceeds 14%, has substantial headroom.
+FrontierCode was designed in direct response to SWE-Bench’s saturation, and its Diamond tier — where the current leader sits at 29.3% [Updated June 2026] — still has substantial headroom.
 The structural risk is that FrontierCode itself will saturate as models improve, requiring the same kind of successor benchmark within a few model generations.